wangkebin/wangkebin.github.io/README.md

 Now you should see the app is running in http://localhost:3000

 ### 2. Customize with your data
-To customize it with your perosnal information, all you need to do is modify the json file in `./src/data/profile.json` and upload your profile picture to `./src/img/self.jpeg`
+To customize it with your personal information, all you need to do is modify the json file in `./src/data/profile.json` and upload your profile picture to `./src/img/self.jpeg`

 ### 3. Publish your website
 Currently only github page is supported.
 To host your website with Github.